 Even a cold north-facing wall can bring delicious fruit with a sour cherry espalier.
 Sour cherries are robust, easy to grow, and bear lots of fruit every year.
 Precise pruning is necessary to avoid a balding of the branches and trunk.
 Sweet cherries are almost never a good choice for an espalier fruit tree.
 They are very hard to train, are often difficult to pollinate, and are often cleaned out by birds long before the fruit is ripe.
-Free-standing trees trained as tall spindles are way more promising than sweet cherry espaliers.
+If you want a sweet cherry, free-standing trees trained as tall spindles are way more promising than growing them as espaliers.

 (lat.: Prunus cerasus)

 Sour cherries are shaped trees when they are grown on a trellis.
-Flowering in April / May, Harvest in July / August depending on the variety.
-Our recommandation-- the new breed "Vogt type morello cherry" ("Vowi").
+Flowering in April / May; harvest in July / August depending on the variety.
+Our recommendation-- the new breed "Vogt type morello cherry" ("Vowi").
 Important: sour cherry trees are often sold grafted.
 An ungrafted tree or one that has been grafted on a Prunus mahaleb rootstock should be used for small wall surfaces, in barren sandy soils, and in dry sites.
 For large trellises, heavy (clayey) soil and in moist sites, a bird cherry rootstock (Prunus avium) should be used.
 Thin out every 5 - 8 years after the crown of the tree is fully built, right after harvesting.
-Lightly pruning all shoots every spring reduces the risk of Monilia infection.
+Lightly pruning all shoots every spring reduces the risk of Monilia infection (a brown rot fungus).

 Below is a table with all suitable trellis designs.
-Simple trellises in the "Basic" or "Basic-S" ranges are good choices for a sour cherry espalier; for larger projects- the medium, heavy or massive ranges should be used.
-The tree is trained to a fan shape on the trellis, without a central stem.
+Easy trellises in the easy basic or basic-s ranges are good choices for a sour cherry espalier; for larger projects- the medium, heavy or massive designs should be used.
+The tree is trained to a fan shape on the trellis, without a central trunk.
 The trellis should be built as described in the section on shaped trees, with dominant axes 35 - 40 cm apart.